taibuharoub/learn-productivity/11-css/01-css-for-developers/02-fundamentals-recap/README.md

 ```

 We generally shouldn't do this though.
 If the user cranks up their default font size, we want the line heights to scale proportionally!

+## 10. Debugging in the Browser

+You can pop open the devtools by right-clicking and selecting “Inspect element”, or by using the keyboard shortcut